Pietro Della Valle: Life

 He sojourned in India until November 1624, his headquarters being Surat and Goa.
 In India, Pietro Della Valle was introduced to the King Vekatappa Nayaka of Keladi, South India by Vithal Shenoy, the chief administrator of those territories.
 The accounts of his travels are one of the most important sources of history for the region.

 He was at Muscat in January 1625, and at Basra in March.
 In May he started by the desert route to Aleppo, and boarded on a French ship at Alexandretta.
 He reached Cyprus and finally Rome on 28 March 1626.
 There, he was received with many honours, not only in literary circles, but also from Pope Urban VIII, who appointed him a gentleman of his bedchamber.
 The rest of his life was uneventful; he married his second wife, Mariuccia (Tinatin de Ziba), a Georgian orphan of a noble family.
 She had been adopted by his first wife as a child, had travelled with him, and was the mother of fourteen children.

-He died in Rome on 21 April 1652, and is buried at his family's burial vault at Santa Maria in Aracoeli.
+He died in Rome on 21 April 1652, and is buried at his family's burial vault at Santa Maria in Ara Coeli.

 By 1665 the portion of his "Travels" dealing with India and with his return had been translated into English.
 They contain accounts of his discussions with "Hindoo" Brahmans about whether the Egyptians or Indians first came up with the concept of reincarnation, a dialogue with a woman who invited him to her upcoming sati, a description of the barefoot 'Queen of Olaza', who was out on the embankments giving directions to her engineers—and many other bits of first-rate ethnography.

 Apart from his activities as an ethnographer, Della Valle was also a composer and a writer of theoretical treatises on music.
 He composed several dialogues (actually brief oratorios) on biblical subjects.
 His only preserved work is an oratorio composed for l'Oratorio del Croficisso di San Marcello, where he experiments with musical modes and scales inspired by ancient music theory.
 For this purpose, he developed two new instruments, such as a "violone panharmonico" and a "cembalo triharmonico".
 Notwithstanding his interest in ancient musical practices, in his theoretical writings on music (e.g. "Della musica dell'età nostra che non è punto inferiore, anzi è migliore di quella dell'età passata", Rome 1640, and "Note … sopra la musica antica e moderna, indirizzato al Sig.r Nicolò Farfaro", 1640/41), he praises the modern music culture in contemporary Rome and defended the modern music against the criticism of Nicolò Farfaro, an Italian musician of his times.

 Pietro Della Valle also wrote texts and librettos for several musical spectacles, such as "Il carro di fedeltà d'Amore", (music by his teacher of harpsichord Paolo Quagliati, performed in Rome in 1606 and printed in 1611), and "La valle rinverdita" (written in celebration of the birth of his first child in 1629, now lost).